ucb-rit/slurm-banking-plugins/README.txt

   | source scripts/clang/clang-env.sh
   |
   | # Point to slurm source code (OR you can make a copy)
-  | rmdir slurm && ln -s /path/to/slurm/source slurm # Point to slurm source
-  | rmdir slurm && cp -r /path/to/slurm/source slurm # OR make a copy
+  | rmdir slurm && cp -r /path/to/slurm/source slurm
   |
   | # Compile plugins
   | make